gaambo/website-crawler-tool/README.md

 - **Recursive Crawling**: Starts from a base URL and recursively crawls all internal links.
 - **Sitemap Support**: Optionally, you can provide a sitemap URL to define the scope of the crawl.
+- **URL List Support**: Provide a specific list of URLs to crawl without recursion (JSON or CSV format).
 - **Configurable Concurrency**: Control the number of parallel requests to manage load.
 - **Accessibility Checks**:
   - **Heading Levels Check** (`headings`): Detects skipped heading levels (e.g., an `h1` followed by an `h3`).